-A new agreement(s) between the London School and ManMet has been put in place and it provides a clear legal framework governing the teach out period to ensure that all students of the London School studying for a ManMet award will continue to be supported to enable them to complete their programmes.
+A new agreement(s) between the London School and ManMet has been in place since 2023 that provides a clear legal framework governing the teach out period to ensure that all students studying for a ManMet award will continue to be supported to enable them to complete their programmes.
 The risk that the agreement would be terminated by ManMet prior to the expiry of the new teach out agreement is low, although the impact on students should the contract be terminated early would be low because of the mitigations that would be in place, as set out below

 The risk to continuity of study for existing students enrolled with ManMet remains low because both parties remain committed to maintaining continuity of study through the implementation of an agreed exit plan that makes provision for student choice and/or 'teach out' to enable students to complete their award.
-This exit plan also enables eligible students to choose to transfer to the equivalent programme with our new validating partner, Regent's, without disruption from October 2023 subject to completion of the relevant academic credits.
-Similarly, deferred students and students resitting or repeating the year will be given appropriate alternative offers to complete their programme with an award from Regent's.
+This exit plan has enabled eligible students to choose to transfer to the equivalent programme with our new validating partner, Regent's, without disruption from October 2023 subject to completion of the relevant academic credits.
+Similarly, deferred students and students resitting or repeating the year have also been given appropriate alternative offers to complete their programme with an award from Regent's or to continue with MMU.